loynin/05-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I used three windows sliding in order to detect for vehicles.
-These three window are:
+These three windows are:
 - Window 1: x_start_stop=[None,None], y_start_stop=[400,640],xy_window=[128,128], xy_overlap=(0.5,0.5)
 - Window 2: x_start_stop=[32,None], y_start_stop=[400,600],xy_window=[96,96], xy_overlap=(0.5,0.5)
 - Window 3: x_start_stop=[412,1280], y_start_stop=[390,540],xy_window=[80,80], xy_overlap=(0.5,0.5)